dji-sdk/Mobile-SDK-Doc/source/android-tutorials/index.md

 Here, we implement several features:

-1. We override the `onCreate()` method to initialize the `mHandler`, `mDJIComponentListener`, `mDJIBaseProductListener` and `mDJISDKManagerCallback` instance variables and implement their callback methods.
+1. We override the `onCreate()` method to initialize the `mHandler` and `mDJISDKManagerCallback` instance variables and implement their callback methods.

-2. For the two interface methods of `BaseProductListener`, we use the `onComponentChange()` method to check the product component change status and invoke the `notifyStatusChange()` method to notify status changes.
-Also, you can use the `onConnectivityChange()` method to notify the product connectivity changes.

-3. For the two interface methods of `SDKManagerCallback`. we use the `onRegister()` method to check the Application registration status and show text message here.
-Using the `onProductChange()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.
+2. For the four interface methods of `SDKManagerCallback`. we use the `onRegister()` method to check the Application registration status and show text message here.
+When the product is connected or disconnected, the `onProductConnect()` and `onProductDisconnect()` methods will be invoked.
+Moreover, we use the `onComponentChange()` method to check the component changes and invoke the `notifyStatusChange()` method to notify the changes.

-4. Check the permissions of `WRITE_EXTERNAL_STORAGE` and `READ_PHONE_STATE`, then invoke the `registerApp()` method of `DJISDKManager` to register the application.
+3. Check the permissions of `WRITE_EXTERNAL_STORAGE` and `READ_PHONE_STATE`, then invoke the `registerApp()` method of `DJISDKManager` to register the application.

 Now let's build and run the project and install it to your Android device.
 If everything goes well, you should see the "Register Success" textView like the following screenshot when you register the app successfully.